neo-project/docs/docs/en-us/node/gui/install.md

 > [!Note]
 >
-> Make sure your Windows system has [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) installed.
+> Make sure your Windows / macOS system has [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/current/runtime) installed.

 ## Connecting to the network

-After installation, you need to connect Neo-GUI to the Neo test net or your private chain.
+After installation Neo-GUI connects to the Neo test net automatically.

-### Connecting to test net

-1. Run Neo-GUI and go to any page.
-2. Click `Setting` in the lower left corner.
-3. Under **Network** check `Testnet`.

-After a while, when you see the block synchronization data displayed at the top of the main page is increasing, that indicates your client has connected to the network successfully.

-### Connecting to private chain

-If you have already built a private chain (see [Setting up  private chain](../../network/private-chain/solo.md)) and want to connect Neo-GUI to it, do the following:
+If you have already built a private chain (see [Setting up private chain](../../network/private-chain/solo.md)), you can also connect Neo-GUI to it.

-1. Find the config.json and protocol.json files of your private chain.
+1. Find the `config.json` and `protocol.json` files of your private chain.

-   Make sure that the address port configured in protocal.json SeedList can be accessed from this machine.
+   Make sure that the address port configured in `protocal.json` SeedList can be accessed from this machine.

 2. Go to the path `resources\build-neo-node` under Neo-GUI installation directory and find the two files `config.private.json` and `protocol.private.json`